MyCryptoHQ/knowledge-base-content/how-to/hardware-wallets/trezor/trezor-sending-from.md

   - Transactions
 priority: 5
 date_published: '2015-07-15'
-date_modified: '2020-07-01'
+date_modified: '2020-09-15'
 ---

-Here is how you can unlock your wallet, access your ETH and tokens, and send from your TREZOR hardware wallet:
+Here is how you can unlock your wallet, access your ETH and tokens, and send from your Trezor hardware wallet:

 1. Go to [https://mycrypto.com/account](https://mycrypto.com/account).